capaj/array-sugar/README.md

 Angular ngSanitize module in version 1.2.0-rc2 in it's method assigns to arr.last and this collides with our 'last' getter.
 So beware, I have created a pull request so that ngSanitize doesn't break, but who knows when it is going to be merged.
 For now, use ngSanitize from my fork:
 [compatible ngSanitize](https://github.com/capaj/angular.js/blob/master/src/ngSanitize/sanitize.js)

+##Is it a good idea to extend array.prototype?
+If you are NOT writing a library but a web app which you own, I don't consider this a bad practice.
+I have quite few libraries and I do not use array-sugar in them even if It would be helpful most of the time.
+Users of these libraries would have their Array unexpectedly modified and we can't have that.
+But if you are building an end product, I think it is quite allright to do that.

 Missing any sugar?
 Please do submit a pull or feature request.